 In his presentation, Marten Stock highlighted the problem with four case studies.
 These were intentionally fictionalized in order to protect privacy, but are all based on real-life studies and projects.

-What an LCA says about a product’s sustainability
+What an LCA can tell about a product’s sustainability

 The first example is a comparison of two active-wear T-shirts: one made of primary PET, the other using recycled PET fibers.
 We automatically assume the shirt made from recycled material is more environmentally friendly and has a smaller carbon footprint.
 Not necessarily!